tops4u/Ram-Tester/Schematic/4116/readme.md

   - Max current: **≈80 mA** on the +12 V line (version 3.4 introduced an additional 30 mA resettable fuse)

 However, this still results in more than **1 W of power dissipation**, which will heat up the components significantly.

 ---

-## LED Indicators

-The onboard LEDs only indicate whether there is a short circuit on the **−5 V** or **12 V** lines.

-- If a short is detected, **remove the RAM immediately**.
-- The adapter board can tolerate a permanent short:
-  - Max current: **−30 mA** on the −5 V line
-  - Max current: **≈80 mA** on the 12 V line - Version 3.4 introduced an additional 30mA resetable Fuse.

-⚠️ However, this still results in more than **1 W of power dissipation**, which will heat up the components significantly.

----